camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/graphql.md

 3. Set **Client ID** to the secret you created (i.e. `secrets.CLIENT_ID`).
 4. Set **Client secret** to the secret you created (i.e. `secrets.CLIENT_SECRET`).
 5. (Optional) Set **Scopes** (i.e. `read:clients`).
 Depending on the OAuth provider you're using, this may or may not be required.
 6. Set **Audience** to the secret you created (i.e. `secrets.AUDIENCE`).
-It is an optional field.
-Depending on the OAuth provider you're using, you should fill this field or not.
+This is an optional field depending on the OAuth provider you're using.
 7. Choose **Client Authentication** from the dropdown menu (i.e. `Send client credentials in body`).

 ![graphql Connector oauth token](../img/connectors-graphql-oauth-token.png)

-Find more information about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).
+Find more information about the OAuth client credentials flow in the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

-## HTTP Endpoint
+## HTTP endpoint

 Under the **HTTP Endpoint** section, fill in the **URL** with your desired endpoint and select the desired **Method**.

 ![graphql Connector method and url](../img/connectors-graphql-http-method-url.png)

-## GraphQL Query
+## GraphQL query

 ### Query/Mutation